AcademySoftwareFoundation/OpenImageIO/INSTALL.md

      * NumPy
  * If you want support for camera "RAW" formats:
      * LibRaw >= 0.15 (tested 0.15 - 0.20; LibRaw >= 0.18 is necessary for
-       ACES support and much better recognition of camera metadata)
+       ACES support and much better recognition of camera metadata; if building with C++17 or higher, LibRaw >= 0.20 is necessary)
  * If you want support for a wide variety of video formats:
      * ffmpeg >= 2.6 (tested through 4.4)
  * If you want support for jpeg 2000 images: